Kuraisura/Raiko_/BACKEND_SETUP.md

 5. In **Project Settings → Environment Variables**, add `SUPABASE_URL`, `SUPABASE_ANON`, `RESEND_API_KEY`, `RESEND_TO_EMAIL`, and `RESEND_FROM_EMAIL` for Production, Preview, and Development as needed.
 6. Redeploy after saving environment variables.
 Vercel only applies new environment-variable values to new deployments.

-The files in `api/` are Vercel Functions. `server.js` remains the local development server and must not be entered as Vercel's build or start command.
+The files in `api/` are Vercel Functions. `dev-server.js` is only for local development and must not be entered as Vercel's build or start command.